launchbynttdata/tf-azurerm-module_reference-kubernetes_cluster/resources/azure-ad-integration/README.md

 # Azure AD Integration with AKS

 This guide will walk you through the process of integrating Azure AD with AKS.
+Once enabled, the users of an organization can use their AD credentials or Single-sign-on (SSO) to login to the AKS cluster using `kubectl`.
+The access of the users and groups can be controlled using RBAC types supported by Azure.

+Note that `Azure AD integration` is different from [Pod managed Identities](https://learn.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity).
+The former is used to authenticate/authorize users to the cluster, while the latter is used to authenticate the pods to the Azure resources and comes under Application Security.

+## Prerequisites

+1. Access to Azure AD (Microsoft Entra ID) to create users, groups and service principals

-In order to integrate AKS with Azure AD, the pre-requisite is to have a Azure AD group and at least one user assigned to that group.
+2. Must have at least 1 Azure AD group and one AD user/service-principal assigned to that AD group.

-The `object_id` of the group needs to be passed as parameter to `rbac_aad_admin_group_object_ids` in the terraform configuration.
+3. The AKS mandates that for AD integration, the `object_id` of at least 1 AD group be passed as parameter to `rbac_aad_admin_group_object_ids` in the terraform configuration.
-It is important to have at least one group assigned to the AKS as some use needs to first log in to the AKS in order to create other roles and role bindings to enable RBAC on the cluster.
-In absence of any local accounts (`local_account_disabled = true`), user from the admin group will be used for the initial login to `kubectl`

-Once the AKS cluster is provisioned using the below configuration, there are 2 types of credentials that can be fetched from the AKS cluster (while using terraform)
+In absence of any local accounts ( when `local_account_disabled = true`), only users from this AD group can login to `kubectl`.
+Some user from this group needs to first login to `kubectl` and create k8s RBAC roles/rolebindings to provide other users access to the cluster.

+## AKS Credentials
+AKS by default provide 2 set of users to interact with the cluster via `kubectl`

-- Admin Credentials (`kube_admin_config_raw`): When Azure AD integration is enabled, this field is NOT EMPTY only when `local_account_disabled = false`
+- **Admin Credentials (terraform output: `kube_admin_config_raw`):** When Azure AD integration is enabled (`rbac_aad = true`) and `local_account_disabled = false`, this credential is available to login to the cluster.
+It has full admin access to the cluster
-- User Credentials (`kube_config_raw`): This credential is used to login using the AD user credentials (For the users who are added to the groups passed in as inputs `rbac_aad_admin_group_object_ids`)
+- **User Credentials (terraform output: `kube_config_raw`):** This credential is used to login using the AD user credentials (For the users who are added to the groups passed in as inputs `rbac_aad_admin_group_object_ids`)

 Using `az cli`